hideyukiinada/examples/tensorflow/conditional_2.md

 For the second element, the first element is 0, so ignore the second element and keep the third element.
 Applying the same logic to the third and fourth elements, then you will get 3 for the first objective and 9 for the second objective.

-As far as I know, you cannot use tf.cond method as it requires the condition to be a scalar number.
+As far as I know, you cannot use tf.cond method as it requires the condition to be a scalar number, so I had to use a different approach which I wanted to share with you.

 Here are the steps that I took to solve this problem.